INTRODUCING GLOBAL SUPERSTAR GIGI HADID AS A NEW AMBASSADOR FOR MILLION GOLD FOR HER

-PARIS, Aug.
-26, 2024 /CNW/ -- Rabanne has a long history of appointing unforgettable ambassadors: iconic figures who encapsulate La Maison's rule-breaking spirit and mission, galvanizing the next generation to forge a more creative and inclusive future.
+TORONTO, Aug.
+26, 2024 /CNW/ - Rabanne has a long history of appointing unforgettable ambassadors: iconic figures who encapsulate La Maison's rule-breaking spirit and mission, galvanizing the next generation to forge a more creative and inclusive future.

 This year, Rabanne makes its boldest ambassador appointment yet, proudly announcing global megastar Gigi Hadid as the face of Million Gold For Her: The first in a visionary new fragrance universe that captures the most intoxicating and exhilarating facets of femininity in an ultra-desirable bottle featuring the XL link of Rabanne's signature jewelry.